-Introducing Brightspace, the new Learning Management System at LMU
+Introducing Brightspace, LMU's new Learning Management System

 Spring & Summer I 2017